HyperHacker23/Rock-Paper-Scissors/README.md

 ## Acknowledgments

 - The game logic is based on the classic Rock, Paper, Scissors game.
-- Developed by [Your Name].
+- Developed by Mukund Kannan.
 ```

-Replace "your_script_name.py" with the actual name of your Python script.
-Make sure to customize the README with your details and project structure.
+Remember to replace "your-username" with your actual GitHub username in the clone URL.
+Adjust the README according to your project details and preferences.